-We're more lively than we think!
-Societal norms on aging imply that becoming a 'senior citizen' is the beginning of a downward spiral leading to decline, disease, dependency and decrepitude.
+SISS 0100 Audience: 50 + Societal norms on aging imply that becoming a 'senior citizen' is the beginning of a downward spiral leading to decline, disease, dependency and decrepitude.
 However, current research on aging finds these norms are nothing more than outdated societal myths.
-Join Dorothy Lowrie as she reviews recent research into aging and longevity.
-She will show us how we can develop our own plan for growth and renewal as we reach the milestone of our senior years and make the most of this vibrant period in our lives.
+Join us as we review recent research into aging and longevity.
+Learn how we can develop our own plan for growth and renewal as we reach the milestone of our senior years and make the most of this vibrant period in our lives.
+MORE INFORMATION AND REGISTRATION

 Date: May 4, 2018, 9:30am-11:00am The Game of Aging: "Play" and Your Brain